 These crispy oven-roasted cottage fries are the perfect shape for dipping!
 They make a great side dish for chicken, meatloaf, burgers, and sandwiches.
-You can make these delicious potatoes with only a few basic ingredients and 10 minutes active prep time.
+You can make these delicious cottage fried potatoes with only a few basic ingredients and 10 minutes active prep time.

 These potatoes are also versatile; they pair well with many different entrees including burgers, sandwiches, chicken dishes, and meatloaf.
 Or, you can even use them as a base for a whole new dish - potato nachos, anyone?

 Finally, you can make them with only a few basic pantry ingredients and with only 10 minutes active prep time!

 What are cottage fries?